oribarilan/me/content/about.md

 Practical patterns for collaboration-ready repos.
 From command runners and formatting to dev containers and CI/CD, learn how to reduce setup pain and keep contributions flowing.

 ## Education
-#### 2013 - 2018 · B.Sc. + M.Sc. in Computer Science (Software Engineering Track) · Ben-Gurion University of the Negev
+#### 2013 - 2018 · B.Sc. + M.Sc. @ Ben-Gurion University of the Negev
+- B.Sc. in Computer Science (Software Engineering track), **Dean's excellence award**.
+- M.Sc. in Software and Information Systems Engineering
-- Graduated with honors.
-Thesis on “Automated Software Fault Localization" (Italy, 2017).
+- Thesis on “Automated Software Fault Localization" (Italy, 2017).
-- Dean's excellence award.

 ## Get in Touch